Which Of The Following Statements About A Catalyst Is True

 Here’s a simplified breakdown of how a catalyst typically works:

-- Adsorption: The reactant molecules adsorb onto the surface of the catalyst (in the case of heterogeneous catalysts) or bind to the catalyst molecule (in the case of homogeneous catalysts).
+1. Adsorption: The reactant molecules adsorb onto the surface of the catalyst (in the case of heterogeneous catalysts) or bind to the catalyst molecule (in the case of homogeneous catalysts).
 This adsorption process concentrates the reactants and can weaken existing bonds, making them more susceptible to reaction.

-- Reaction: The adsorbed reactants undergo chemical transformation on the catalyst's surface or within its structure.
+2. Reaction: The adsorbed reactants undergo chemical transformation on the catalyst's surface or within its structure.
 The catalyst facilitates the breaking and forming of bonds, leading to the formation of intermediate species.

-- Desorption: The product molecules desorb from the catalyst's surface, freeing the catalyst to participate in another reaction cycle.
+3. Desorption: The product molecules desorb from the catalyst's surface, freeing the catalyst to participate in another reaction cycle.

 Homogeneous vs. Heterogeneous: Two Main Types

-Heterogeneous catalysts exist in a different phase from the reactants.
+• Heterogeneous catalysts exist in a different phase from the reactants.
 A common example is a solid catalyst used to catalyze a reaction in a liquid or gas phase.
-The classic example is the catalytic converter in a car, where solid metal catalysts facilitate the conversion of harmful exhaust gases into less harmful substances.
+The classic example is the catalytic converter in a car, where solid metal catalysts allow the conversion of harmful exhaust gases into less harmful substances.
 Heterogeneous catalysts are generally easier to separate from the products, making them suitable for large-scale industrial processes.

 Selectivity: Guiding Reactions Towards the Desired Product